-Further feedback from grower manager interviews confirmed that nursery visits, collegebased provision, the use of training groups, and industry-led training are all mechanisms with potential to provide quality training products to meet the needs of growers as illustrated by the responses in Fig. 10.
+Further feedback from grower manager interviews confirmed that nursery visits, college-based provision, the use of training groups, and industry-led training are all mechanisms with potential to provide quality training products to meet the needs of growers as illustrated by the responses in figure 10.

-Figure 10.
-Grower comments concerning preferred learning mechanisms
+Fig. 10: Grower comments concerning preferred learning mechanisms